QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbineexport.rst

 	1.00                                     WAKERELAXATION     - the wake relaxation factor [0-1]
 	1.00                                     FIRSTWAKEROW       - first wake row length [-]
-	200000                                   MAXWAKESIZE        - the maximum number of wake elements [-] 100                                      MAXWAKEDIST        - the maxmimum wake distance from the rotor plane (normalized by dia) [-]
+	200000                                   MAXWAKESIZE        - the maximum number of wake elements [-] 100                                      MAXWAKEDIST        - the maximum wake distance from the rotor plane (normalized by dia) [-]
 	0.00100                                  WAKEREDUCTION      - the wake reduction factor [-]
 	0                                        WAKELENGTHTYPE     - the wake length type (0 = counted in rotor revolutions, 1 = counted in time steps)
 	1000000.00                               CONVERSIONLENGTH   - the wake conversion length (to particles) [-]